Advice and guidance

 Employed or Self Employed?

 If you are paid for your coaching it is important that you have the correct employment status and are paying the right amount of tax.
-Sportscoach UK have produced a guide to help
+UK Coaching have produced a guide to help

 GBSport provides business, IT support and training.

 In order to become a qualified coach you will need to complete the appropriate course for your chosen sport. ￼

 ￼Kent Sport organise a programme of workshops to enhance your continuous professional development.

 ￼In addition to the degree levels subjects, vocational courses are available at many of the Further Education Colleges across the county: